Naageswar/terraform-zero-2-mastery/README.md

 #### Introduction to Terraform and IaC

-In this session, we'll introduce you to the fundamental concepts of Terraform and Infrastructure as Code (IaC).
+In this session, I'll introduce you to the fundamental concepts of Terraform and Infrastructure as Code (IaC).
 Learn why Terraform is crucial for managing infrastructure and how IaC streamlines provisioning.

 #### Installing Terraform on MacOS, Linux and Windows

 Get your hands dirty by installing Terraform on both MacOS, Linux and Windows.
-We'll guide you through the process with clear instructions and commands.
+I'll guide you through the process with clear instructions and commands.

 #### Setting up Terraform for AWS